jbsohn/johnsmusicandtech/content/posts/atari-st-40-years.md

 ## 🛠️ Digging It Out of the Past

-When I finally pulled my old ST gear out of storage, I wasn’t sure what I’d find.
-The hard drive was still there — a towering ACSI unit that hadn’t spun up in over 30 years.
-I had no idea if it would still work.
-It had some rust on the outside.
-But it still worked!
-I used a **Gotek** floppy emulator and an **ACSI2SD** adapter to carefully pull files off it, one sector at a time.
+When I finally pulled my old ST gear out of storage a couple of years ago, I wasn’t sure what I’d find.
+The hard drive was still there — a huge ACSI unit that hadn’t spun up in nearly 30 years.
+The hard drive had some rust on the outside but it still worked!
+I used a **Gotek** floppy emulator and later an **ACSI2SD** adapter to carefully pull files off it, one sector at a time.

 There were my old source files.
 My utilities.
 Even *Zapenu*.
 Code I hadn’t seen since I was in college, blinking back at me in a modern text editor.